 In our quest to find the best compound bow for youth and beginner I came across Diamond Archery Edge SB1.
 This bow is a bow hunters dream come true.
 It is adjustable, lightweight and versatile with a very good quality build.
 If that’s not motivation enough for you to get one, let me add that you do not have to break the bank to get it.

 The best thing is that it was designed with the youth and beginners in mind.
 So it helps them start experiencing the thrill of bowhunting by hitting the targets.
 No wonder it’s Diamond’s best selling bow of all time.
-In fact, this bow is so versatile that it can adjust to the needs of any age group.
+This bow is so versatile that it can adjust to the needs of any age group.
 Kids aged 7 to aged Pro at 87 can set this up and use it with ease.

 I recommend this compound bow for beginners but seasoned hunters cannot stop but praise this machine.
 It has all the qualities of being a long term companion.
 Even after you upgrade to a new bow you might still want to keep this one because it’s just that functional.
-It’s loved as a compound bow for youth for its super fast speed, low level of noise, and incredible ease of adjustment.
+It’s loved as a compound bow for youth for its super-fast speed, low level of noise, and incredible ease of adjustment.

 The Diamond Edge SB-1 binary cam system helps in protecting…